hackersanddesigners/HDSA2015/PUBLISHER.markdown

 ![Clone image](clone2.png "Clone Desktop")

 Step 4.
 Change the markdown files as you wish or create new ones.
-(Actually, this comment was made by github user "bobtaco").
+Github user "bobtaco" added this sentence.
+He is collaborating with "bgraves".